 Besides improving your health, being active can teach you how to work as a team.
 Although somehow a struggle for many, this is an essential skill that helps us communicate effectively with others.

-The idea of trying to bring the best out of your team, be it a cycling class or a running group, will always motivate you to push yourself a little further.
+Trying to bring the best out of your team, be it a cycling class or a running group, will always motivate you to push yourself further.

 It won’t take long before you’ll all be working out twice as hard to get fit and even demonstrate conscientiousness for others.
 This is proof of the physical, mental, and social benefits of working out.
 In addition, you’ll learn collaborative, synergistic teamwork and develop an identity as a team member, a cohesive group sphere, and a positive team culture.
 You’ll also be motivated to work hard to see the team succeed.